Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Problem Formulation

-where ${d_{\min}>0}$ and ${t_{\rm h}>0}$ are the minimum distance at a standstill and safe time headway.
-Note that here we use the distance between the vehicles' rear bumpers, and the vehicle length is included by choosing sufficiently large $d_{\min}$ in \eqref{eq:rearend_constraint}.
+where ${d_{\min}>0}$ and ${t^\mathrm{h}_{\min}>0}$ are the minimum standstill distance and the minimum time headway.
+Note that we use the distance between the vehicles' rear bumpers, and the vehicle length is included by choosing sufficiently large ${d_{\min}}$.